arXiv/arxiv-docs/README.md

 There click "edit" and you can edit contents of the page in github.
-Once you have made changes you can click preview to see how it will look when completed (warning: there are slight differences between the markdown we use and what github uses.)
+Once you have made changes you can click preview to see how it will look when completed There are slight differences between the markdown we use and what github uses.

 ![gzip page](non-info/help-github2.png)